Fair Chance Week

 Fair Chances Matter

-27th April – 1st May 2026 marks the UK’s first Fair Chance Week – a moment bringing together voices across the UK’s private, public and voluntary sectors to spotlight the barriers people with criminal records face, and push for real solutions.
+27th April – 1st May 2026 marked the UK’s first Fair Chance Week – a moment that brought together voices across the UK’s private, public and voluntary sectors to spotlight the barriers people with criminal records face, and push for real solutions.

 By 2028, the UK’s Fair Chance talent pool represents more than 10 million people – which is one-in-four working-age adults, including a significant proportion of young people.
 This waiting workforce is the size of the population of Greater London.
 Yet for many organisations, outdated recruitment practices and enduring stigma continue to block access to stable, quality employment.